MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 The main menu needs a play button to trigger the transition into the *GameScene*.

 > [action]
 > SpriteKit does not provide any button objects, so you will need to use our assets as you
 > did in the *Hoppy Bunny Tutorial*.
 > Drag *button.png* into the scene, place it wherever looks good to you.
 > Then set the name of the button to `buttonPlay`.
 >
 > ![Setting a custom class](../Tutorial-Images/p5-03-button-name.png)
 >
 > Now create a code connection to link this button to your code.
 Set the
 > the *Custom Class* to `MSButtonNode`:
 >
 > ![Setting a custom class](../Tutorial-Images/p5-03-msbuttonnode.png)
 >
+Be sure to also set the `Scene` to have a custom class of `MainMenu`.

 ## Coding the main scene

 Let's add a new *MainMenu.Swift* file to facilitate functionality for *MainMenu.sks*.

 > [action]
 > Create a new empty Swift file (`File > New > File > Swift File`) and name it
 > `MainMenu.swift`
 >
 > ![Add MainMenu.swift](../Tutorial-Images/p5-05-mainmenu-swift.png)